aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 Learn how to aggregate data using OpenSearch and its NodeJS client.
 In this tutorial we'll look at different types of aggregations, write and execute requests to learn more about the dataset at our hands.

-Grab your coffee, tea or lunch and let's dive in ☕

 .. note::
-    This tutorial is a continuation of :doc:`how to use OpenSearch with NodeJS <opensearch-and-nodejs>`.
-If you're new to OpenSearch and its JavaScript client you might want to check the previous article first.
+    If you're new to OpenSearch and its JavaScript client you might want to check :doc:`how to write search queries with OpenSearch with NodeJS <opensearch-and-nodejs>` first.

 Prepare the playground
 **********************

-In the :doc:`previous tutorial <opensearch-and-nodejs>` we've learned how to setup an OpenSearch cluster and its JavaScript client, how to index data and retrieve a dynamically created schema.
-Use this knowledge to prepare your playground for aggregations:
+We prepared a detailed guidance on :doc:`how to prepare your playground <setup-opensearch-and-nodejs-playground>`.
+Follow the steps to setup an OpenSearch cluster and its JavaScript client, index example data and retrieve a dynamically created schema.

-You'll need an OpenSearch cluster and a NodeJS project.
-Make sure that you have `the necessary essentials <https://developer.aiven.io/docs/products/opensearch/howto/opensearch-and-nodejs.html#prerequisites>`_ in place, that you're `connected to the OpenSearch cluster <https://developer.aiven.io/docs/products/opensearch/howto/opensearch-and-nodejs.html#connect-to-opensearch>`_ and have `example data already ingested <https://developer.aiven.io/docs/products/opensearch/howto/opensearch-and-nodejs.html#load-example-recipe-data-and-ingest-it-into-the-cluster>`_.

 You can also clone the final demo project from `GitHub repository <https://github.com/aiven/demo-open-search-node-js>`_.
-You'll find the code for aggregations in the `aggregate.js <https://github.com/aiven/demo-open-search-node-js/blob/main/aggregate.js>`_.
+You'll find the code for aggregations in `aggregate.js <https://github.com/aiven/demo-open-search-node-js/blob/main/aggregate.js>`_.

-About aggregations
-******************

-Alongside the search functionality, OpenSearch offers a powerful analytics engine able to perform aggregations of big data and extract statistics and metrics in just milliseconds.
-Results of the aggregations can be then visualised with OpenSearch Dashboards.
+Aggregations
+************

 In this tutorial we'll write and run examples for three different types of aggregations: metric, bucket and pipeline.

-* **metric aggregation** performs simple calculations on values extracted from the fields of the documents, for example finding minimum or maximum value, calculating average or collecting statistics about field values.

-* **bucket aggregation** distributes documents over a set of buckets based on provided criteria.
-For example, based on predefined ranges of values or based on how often a value is encountered in a field.
-Bucket aggregation is also used to create histograms.

-* **pipeline aggregations** combine several aggregations in a way that allows using a result of one aggregation as an intermediate step to create a refined output.
-With pipeline aggregations you can build moving averages, cumulative sums and perform a variety of other mathematical calculations over the data in your documents.
+You can read more about aggregations in :doc:`a concept article <../concepts/aggregations>`.

 Structure and syntax
 --------------------

-To calculate an aggregation, create a request and then send it to the ``search()`` endpoint (the same we've used for search queries).
+To calculate an aggregation, create a request and then send it to the ``search()`` endpoint (the same we used for search queries).

 The request body should include an object with the key ``aggs`` (or you can use a longer word ``aggregations``).
 Specify in this object **a name** of your aggregation (we might want to reference each aggregation individually), **an aggregation type** and **a set of properties** specific for the given aggregation type.